Tracey Emin: Royal Academician (2007)

 On 29 March 2007, Tracey Emin was made a Royal Academician by the Royal Academy of Arts.
 In becoming a member of the Royal Academy Emin joined an elite group of artists that includes David Hockney, Peter Blake, Anthony Caro and Alison Wilding.
 Her Academician status entitles Emin to exhibit up to six works in the annual summer exhibition.

-Emin had previously been invited to include works at the R.A.
-Summer Exhibitions of 2007, 2006, 2005, 2004 and 2001.
-For 2004's Summer Exhibition, Emin was chosen by fellow artist David Hockney to submit two monoprints, one called And I'd Love To Be The One (1997) and another on the topic of Emin's abortion called Ripped Up (1995), as that year's theme celebrated the art of drawing as part of the creative process, while 2007 saw Emin exhibit a neon work called Angel (2005).
+Emin had previously been invited to include works at the Royal Academy Summer Exhibitions in 2001, then again from 2004-2007.
+For 2004's Summer Exhibition, Emin was chosen by fellow artist David Hockney to submit two monoprints, one called And I'd Love To Be The One (1997), and another on the topic of Emin's abortion called Ripped Up (1995), as that year's theme celebrated the art of drawing as part of the creative process.
+2007 saw Emin exhibit a neon work called Angel (2005).
 Her art was first exhibited at the Royal Academy as part of the Sensation exhibition in 1997.

 For the June 2008 Summer Exhibition, Emin was invited to curate a gallery.
-Emin also gave a public talk in June 2008 interviewed by art critic and broadcaster Matthew Collings, contemplating her role within the Royal Academy, the Academy's relationship to the contemporary art world, and her perspective, as an artist, on hanging and curating a gallery in the Summer Exhibition.
-She exhibited her famous "Space Monkey – We Have Lift Off" print at the 2009 Royal Academy Summer Exhibition.
+Emin also gave a public talk in June 2008.
+Interviewed by art critic and broadcaster Matthew Collings, discussion focused on her role within the Royal Academy and the Academy's relationship to the contemporary art world, and her perspective, as an artist, on hanging and curating a gallery in the Summer Exhibition.
+She exhibited her famous Space Monkey – We Have Lift Off print at the 2009 Royal Academy Summer Exhibition.

 Twenty Years retrospective (2008)

 The first major retrospective of Emin's work was held in Edinburgh between August and November 2008 attracting over 40,000 visitors, breaking the Scottish National Gallery of Modern Art's record for an exhibition of work by a living artist.

 The large-scale exhibition included the full range of Emin's art from the rarely seen early work to the iconic My Bed (1998) and the room-sized installation Exorcism of the Last Painting I Ever Made (1996).
 The show displayed her unique appliquéd blankets, paintings, sculptures, films, neons, drawings and monoprints.
-The Scottish National Gallery of Modern Art was the only UK venue for the show which then went to the Centro de Arte Contemporáneo in Málaga, Spain and then to the Kunstmuseum in Bern, Switzerland from 2009.
+The Scottish National Gallery of Modern Art was the only UK venue for the show which then went to the Centro de Arte Contemporáneo in Málaga, Spain, and then to the Kunstmuseum in Bern, Switzerland from 2009.

 It was reported on 6 November 2008 that Emin gifted a major sculpture to the Scottish National Gallery of Modern Art as a "thank you" to both the gallery and the city of Edinburgh.
-The work called Roman Standard (2005) comprises a 13 ft bronze pole, surmounted by a little bird, cast in bronze.
+The work Roman Standard (2005) comprises a 13 ft bronze pole, surmounted by a little bird, cast in bronze.
 The work has an estimated value of at least £75,000.